Life Insurance For People With a Heart Condition (2026)

 blueCheck icon

 Term and whole life policies are accessible for well-managed conditions.
-Simplified issue and guaranteed acceptance policies provide coverage for recent or severe cardiac diagnoses without medical exams.
+Simplified issue and guaranteed acceptance policies provide coverage for recent or serious cardiac diagnoses without medical exams.

 blueCheck icon

-Shopping multiple insurers increases your chances of approval at competitive rates, as underwriting standards for heart conditions vary significantly between insurers.
+Shopping multiple insurers increases your chances of approval at competitive rates because underwriting standards for heart conditions vary between insurers.

 What Insurers Check

-• Insurance companies want to see how serious your condition is through medical records and test results.
-A mild case of atrial fibrillation receives more favorable underwriting than severe coronary artery disease with multiple blockages.
+• Insurers assess the severity of your condition based on your medical records and test results.
+A mild case of atrial fibrillation, for example, gets more favorable underwriting than coronary artery disease with multiple blockages.

-• Your overall health profile beyond heart issues, including blood pressure, cholesterol levels and diabetes management, affects your final rate.
+• Other health issues, like blood pressure, cholesterol and diabetes, affect your final rate too.

-• Family medical history provides context about inherited cardiac risk.
-Insurers also request recent test results, including EKG readings, stress test outcomes and echocardiogram reports to see current heart function.
+• Family medical history adds context to inherited cardiac risk.
+Insurers also request recent test results, such as EKGs, stress tests and echocardiograms, to assess your current heart function.

 Underwriting practices and available rate classes may vary by state due to insurance regulations.